microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 - 2023/10/08

-   Create DAX measures and visualizations
+   Create DAX measures and visualizations to provide insights

 - 2023/10/15